cesole/cookbook/README.md

 **Technologies Used**
 - Cloud 9 IDE : This project used Cloud 9, an online integrated development environment, to construct the code end to end.
 - Bootstrap: This project used Bootstrap, a library of website themes.
-The Materialize CSS Parallax template, was used for this project.
+The Materialize CSS template, was used for this project.
 - Flask: This project uses Flask, a Python micro-framework.
 It is classified as a microframework because it does not require particular tools or libraries.
 - MongoDB: This project uses mongoDB, a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemata.
 - Jinga: This project uses Jinja, a template engine for Python, jinja code is included within the curly brackets.